hneth/ds4psy/README.md

 -   Further resources on the [tidyverse](https://www.tidyverse.org/):
     -   See <https://www.tidyverse.org/articles/> for current developments
     -   See <https://www.tidyverse.org/learn/> for learning resources
--   See also collection of links on <http://rpository.com/findr/>
+-   See also the collection of links at the end of each chapter of [ds4psy](https://bookdown.org/hneth/ds4psy/) and <http://rpository.com/findr/>.

 #### Other scripts and books